datareel/datareel/load_balancer/README.txt

 other incoming traffic will use round robin connections to node 1 through 4.

-NOTE: Name looks for hostnames can cause performance issues.
-If you need to disable name look ups, edit your DRLB configuration file and change the following:
+NOTE: Name lookups for hostnames can cause performance issues.
+If you need to disable name lookups, edit your DRLB configuration file and change the following:

 [LBSERVER]